bufbuild/protobuf-es/MANUAL.md

 }
 ```

 This representation is particularly useful in TypeScript, because the compiler narrows down the type.
-That means the if
+The if blocks and
-blocks and switch statements above tell the compiler the type of the `value` property.
+switch statements above tell the compiler the type of the `value` property.

 > [!TIP]
 >